Pins and Needles: Productions

 Originally written for a small theatrical production with music and lyrics by Harold Rome, the first production of Pins and Needles was directed by Samuel Roland.
 After a two-week professional run, it was adapted for performances by members of the then-striking International Ladies Garment Workers' Union as an entertainment for its members.
 Because Roland was associated with left-wing causes, he was asked by ILGWU president David Dubinsky to withdraw.

 The better-known ILGWU production was directed by Charles Friedman and choreographed by Benjamin Zemach.
 It opened on November 27, 1937, at the Labor Stage Theatre and transferred to the Windsor Theatre on June 26, 1939, finally closing on June 22, 1940, after 1,108 performances.
 The cast included Harry Clark.
 The production was directed by the African-American dancer Katherine Dunham.

 The revue was performed in 1938 in the White House for President Franklin D. Roosevelt and First Lady Eleanor Roosevelt.
 Brooks Atkinson, perhaps the most important theater critic at the time, wrote that "Pins and Needles is a gay, satirical revue, which is amusing, as Mrs. Roosevelt knows, for she has recently sealed it with the cachet of the White House".

 When the musical was set to play in Providence, Rhode Island, in October 1940, The New York Times reported that the Providence Bureau of Police and Fire "ruled...that the musical hit 'Pins and Needles' cannot play in [Providence] until one of its scenes is deleted."
 The scene in question satirized the anti-Jewish, pro-fascist Catholic priest Father Coughlin, the German American Bund leader Fritz Kuhn, and Democratic Party U.S. Senator from North Carolina Robert Reynolds.
 The New York Times reported that the producers cut the scene but under protest.

 The Roundabout Theatre Company produced a revival Off-Broadway at the Roundabout Stage 1 Theatre in 1978, which ran for 225 performances.

 The Jewish Repertory Theatre presented a concert in 2003, to include songs and sketches from all versions of the show.

-Pins and Needles was presented in the UK for the first time at the Cock Tavern Theatre in Kilburn, London in November and December 2010.
+Pins and Needles was presented in the UK for the first time at the Cock Tavern Theatre in Kilburn, London, in November and December 2010.
 The production was directed by Rachel Grunwald and received positive reviews from the theatre press.

 In 2011, an updated version of the show was performed at The Foundry Theatre, in Fort Greene, Brooklyn, by members of the social-justice organization "FUREE" (Families United For Racial and Economic Equality).

 In 2016, Pins and Needles ran at the Provincetown Playhouse in New York City, where it was produced by the Steinhardt School at New York University.
-The production was directed by Meg Bussert with orchestrations and musical supervision by Joe Church.
+The production was directed by Meg Bussert with orchestrations and musical supervision by Joseph Church.
 The cast featured NYU students, who would have been around the same ages as the actors in the original production.